meselhy/scheduler/README.md

 - Priority Scheduling
 - Round-Robin Scheduling

+The current version is only showing results for First Come, First Served Scheduling, so stay tuned for the others.

 First you should compile the CPP file to be able to run it, to do so use this command line : g++ cpu_simulator.cpp -o schedular